FB-01 ZONE

 FB-01 BATTERY LOCATION

 MISC.
-FYI - After removing the battery, performing the "Inititalize/Test Mode" and cycling power, ROM memory bank #3 containing 48 Voices (Tones) will be copied into RAM memory banks #1 and #2 making memory banks #1, #2 and #3 identical.
-ROM memory banks #3 through #7 contain a total of 240 preset Tones (48 Tones/Bank).
-RAM memory banks #1 and #2 contain 96 user programmable Tones.
+FYI - After removing the battery, performing the "Inititalize/Test Mode" and cycling power, ROM memory Voice Bank #3 containing 48 Voices (Tones) will be copied into RAM memory Voice Banks #1 and #2 making memory Voice Banks #1, #2 and #3 identical.
+ROM memory Voice Banks #3 through #7 contain a total of 240 preset Tones (48 Tones/Bank).
+RAM memory Voice Banks #1 and #2 contain 96 user programmable Tones.
 The FB‑01 is able to access 336 Tones from onboard memory, which is amazing for a synth module of that era.
-Most other synths of the same era are able to recall far less from their onboard memory... even when using an additional RAM cartridge
+Most other synths of the same era are able to recall far less from their onboard memory... even when using an additional ROM or RAM cartridge

 FACTORY STOCK SYNTHESIZER MAX# OF ONBOARD PATCHES